dox/oxforddatesofterm/README.md

 Author
 ------
 Made by Andrew Breakspear @ St Edmund Hall
-Feel free to use this in anyway you want, with or without credit
+Feel free to use this in anyway you want - but I'd love to hear about it!